mizutismask/bga-expeditions/README.md

 # What is this project ?

-This project is an adaptation for BoardGameArena of game Ticket to Ride edited by Days of Wonder.
+This project is an adaptation for BoardGameArena of the game Expeditions: around the world published by Super Meeple.
 You can play here : https://boardgamearena.com

 # How to install the auto-build stack